Martin Hjalm, President

-Gordon Garner, President
+Gordon Garner, Past-President, Salt River

 Gordon is a registered Professional Engineer in Kentucky and Arizona.
 Gordon received both bachelors and masters degrees in civil engineering from the University of Kentucky.
 He was formerly Executive Director of the Louisville and Jefferson County Metropolitan Sewer District.
 He is an advocate for the watershed approach to clean water, and believes KWA is the most effective voice for protecting and improving our streams, lakes and rivers in Kentucky.
 He believes that climate change and natural resource exploitation are the greatest threats we currently face to protect and preserve our water resources.

 Tom Vierheller, Big Sandy River (includes Little Sandy and Tygarts Creek)

 Tom has served as KWA President, on the Executive Committee as Past President, and as the Big Sandy River Basin Representative in recent years.
 Tom teaches biology at Big Sandy Community and Technical College.
 Tom serves on the advisory board of the East Kentucky Science Center.
 In addition, he has offered numerous water quality programs to both youth and adults in the Big Sandy region.
 For recreation, Tom enjoys time in his kayak on Dewy Lake and the Big Sandy River.